#1.Master Works 15-14 Hammer Dulcimer

 The real issue we have with this dulcimer is that nothing is especially outstanding about it.
 It is a little hard to tune and the tonal quality is ok but nothing outstanding.
 So basically this is an entry-level hammered dulcimer that is great for beginners and those who don’t have high standards.
 But if you want something more pro, go with Master Works.

 Roosebeck is another great manufacturer of Hammered Dulcimers that is somewhere in between professional and entry-level.
 They make the best-hammered dulcimer for value-minded customers.
 This is a 12/11 dulcimer, which means it has 12 courses of strings crossing the treble bridge and 11 courses of strings crossing the bass bridge.
 Roosebeck offers other configurations if you want as well.

 The main thing we like about this brand is that it is reliable.
 It has a long sales history and has been around the industry long enough to build a nice reputation for itself.
 No, it is not a Master Works, nor does it try to be.
 But we think that it comes close enough and the discount to Master Works is significant enough to where value consumers will switch.

 #4.Mid-East Persian Hammer Dulcimer

 The Mid-East Persian Hammer Dulcimer is another brand quite like Roosebeck, but we think they are a bit less established.
-They too appeal to the value customers.
-This brand strikes the fine middle ground between performance, quality and price.
+They too appeal to valued customers.
+This brand strikes the fine middle ground between performance, quality, and price.
 Like the Roosebeck, it offers a decent amount of tonal quality at a price point that won’t break the bank.